Fifth Generation

-Military Draft Registration: World War I, June 6, 1917, Ceder Township, Jackson County, Kansas, USA.
-23
+• Military Draft Registration: World War I, 6 June 1917, Ceder Township, Jackson County, Kansas, United States.
+27

-He worked as a self employed dairy farmer in Mayetta, Jackson County, Kansas, USA.
-23
+• He worked as a self employed dairy farmer in Mayetta, Jackson County, Kansas, United States.
+27

 Marriage Notes: Surety:2